 The information in the following tables is derived from the Company's internal financial reporting used for corporate management purposes.
 Nonsegment expenses include salary and benefits for certain corporate officers, certain types of professional service expenses and insurance, acquisition related transaction costs, restructuring charges, and other non-recurring and/or non-operationally related expenses.
-There are no inter-segment revenues for the year ended December 31, 2016.
-The accounting policies of the reportable business segments are the same as those described in Note 2.
+There are no inter-segment revenues for the year ended December 31, 2017.
+The accounting policies of the reportable business segments are the same as those described in "Note 2 - Summary of Significant Accounting Policies."